-In study, it was found that, 83.8% of male and 16.2% of female are engaged in beekeeping.
-Out of total sample only 45%, farms were registered.
+Our study shows that 83.8% of male and 16.2% of female are engaged in beekeeping.
+Only 45% of all producers and farms were registered.

-Out of registered farm female owned 25%.
+Out of registered farms, 25% were female-owned.

-Out of total farmland holding only 3% land were under lease.
+Out of total farmland holdings, only 3% of land were under a lease agreement.

-Average landholding of a farmer was found to be 16.5 Ropani.
+An average landholding of a farmer was 16.5 Ropani.

-According to our study, 30% farmers had high capacity to invest whereas 30% farmers had low and followed by 38.8% farmers had moderate capacity to invest.
-In addition, 1.2% of the farmers were indifference in capacity to invest.
+Our study indicated that 30% of farmers had high capacity to invest, 30% of farmers had low investment capacity, followed by 38.8% of farmers showing moderate investing capacity.
+In addition, 1.2% of the farmers were unable to invest.

-From our research it was found that, out of total sample 98.8% farmers reared bees for selling honey also 98.8% farmers reared bees for home consumption.
+Our results indicated that 98.8% of farmers raised bees for selling honey; also, 98.8% farmers reared bees for home consumption.
 Similarly, 57.5% farmers reared bees for selling hives.

 The production trend from 2078 to 2079 was declining with the quantity of 3092 kg.